Steamgjk/Nezha/README.md

 ## Project status
 I have just completed some basic tests in distributed and one-box setting (3 replicas + 1 proxy + 1 open-loop client).
 The normal workflow, leader failure and election, replica rejoin work fine.
 Performance tests have not been conducted, because more bugs are expected to show up as the test cases become more complex.
 I will continue to

-(1) Conduct more tests to make the functionality robust, and then go on to measure the performance.
+(1) Conduct more tests to make the functionality robust, and then go on to measure the performance

 (2) Clean the codebase and add more optimizations